troy896/magisk-files/note.md

-## Magisk c02c86b0-delta by HuskyDG
+## Magisk 9a69ab92-delta by HuskyDG

-- Zygisk: Fix Zygisk cannot be enabled on some emulators
+- Fix system install

 ### Diffs to official Magisk